FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/HTTP.md

 ## HTTPS
 Is a way to protect you and your users from data breach.
 It is also more important has API's are only available if your website is secured with HTTPS

+## Multiplexing
+Is a system or signal involving simultaneous transmission of several messages along a single channel of communication